Didward/Cash-App/README.md

 Q: Why does it flag as a virus?

-A: It's because I'm not a verified uploader/developer person so they aren't sure whether it's safe or not.
+A: It's because I'm not a verified uploader/developer person so Microsoft/Linux/Mac idk whatever you use isn't sure whether it's safe or not.

 Q: Why should I trust you?